Reinstall Sophos Firewall OS: USB reimage

 172.16.16.0/24network if access is not possible

-Then follow the initial setup or restore an existing backup.
+Then follow the basic configuration or restore an existing backup.
 During restore, the matching Secure Storage Master Key must be provided if the backup contains protected account data.

 After the restore, at least these points should be checked: